 But a firm that recognizes the value of employing marketing as a rigorous management growth device, retaining an outsourced marketing department is a way to “punch above their weight” when it comes to competing aggressively in an increasingly competitive era.

-Jim Bliwas works in strategic marketing and communications for Professional Services Marketing, LLC.
+Jim Bliwas works in strategic marketing and communications for PSM Marketing.